Key Points

 "I quite simply dislike everything that Trump and his administration represent around the globe," retiree Bryan Murray said.

-Musician Billy Bragg performed at a protest.
+Musician Billy Bragg performed at a protest against Donald Trump's state visit to the UK.
 Source: AAP / PA / James Manning

-Last week, Starmer sacked Peter Mandelson as Britain's ambassador to Washington over his ties to Epstein.
-This could lead to questions for both the premier and Trump, whose own relationship with the financier has come under scrutiny.
+Last week, Starmer sacked Peter Mandelson as UK's ambassador to the US over his ties to Epstein.
+This could lead to questions for both Starmer and Trump, whose own relationship with the financier has come under scrutiny.

-While there was a massive security operation in place in Windsor, police said four people had been arrested on Tuesday after images of Trump alongside Epstein were projected onto one of the castle's towers.
+While there was a massive security operation in place in Windsor, police said four people were arrested earlier this week after images of Trump alongside Epstein were projected onto one of the castle's towers.
 Trump was not there at the time.

-While the focus will turn to geopolitics and trade when Starmer hosts Trump at his Chequers country residence, Wednesday was all about ceremony.
+While the focus will shift to geopolitics and trade when Starmer hosts Trump at his Chequers country residence, the event at Windsor Castle was all about ceremony.

-Donald Trump (left) has been treated to a show of royal pageantry by King Charles and Queen Camilla.
+Donald Trump (left) was treated to a show of royal pageantry by King Charles and Queen Camilla.
 Source: AAP / AP / Kevin Lamarque

-Later, the Trumps viewed historical items from the Royal Collection relating to the US, and then visited St George's Chapel, the final resting place of Queen Elizabeth, who hosted Trump for his first state visit in 2019, to lay a wreath on her tomb.
+Later, the Trumps viewed historical items from the Royal Collection related to the US, and then visited St George's Chapel, the final resting place of Queen Elizabeth, who had hosted Trump for his first state visit in 2019, to lay a wreath on her tomb.
 She died in September 2022.

 There was a further military parade and a flypast by Britain's Red Arrows aerobatics team.